marcos-alexandre82/remove-woocommerce-product-related/README.md

 == Installation ==

-Download the plugin
+1-Download the plugin.
-Upload the plugin to the wp-content/plugins directory,
+2-Upload the plugin to the wp-content/plugins directory.
-Go to “plugins” in your WordPress admin, then click activate.
+3-Go to “plugins” in your WordPress admin, then click activate.

 == Doubts? ==